nehasahu486/WGS_scripts/README.md

 ### Data Structure

-- `data/results/` - Processed analysis results, plots, and summary tables (if any)
+- `analysis/` - Detailed Markdown files
 - `scripts/` - Scripts and/or workflows used
-- `analysis/` - Detailed Markdown files

 ## Pipeline Execution Environment